Kawasaki Disease - Quick Consult

 1. Lab tests are not diagnostic but may be obtained to rule out other disorders.

-• CBC – may show anemia with a left shift in the acute phase.
+• CBC – May show anemia with a left shift in the acute phase.
 Children often have normocytic, normochromic anemia.

-• Platelets: thrombocytosis in 2nd week, up to 1,000,000/mm3.
+• Platelets: Thrombocytosis in 2nd week, up to 1,000,000/mm3.

 • LFTs, bilirubin – 30% of patients have mild to moderate elevation of transaminases.
 Some may develop jaundice from hydrops of the gallbladder.